millipz/nc-de-deliverance-project/README.md

 ## The Data

-The primary data source for the project is a moderately complex (but not very large) database called `totesys` which is meant to simulate the back end data of a commercial application.
+The primary data source for the project is a moderately complex (but not very large) database called `totesys` which is meant to simulate the back-end data of a commercial application.
 Data is inserted and updated into this database several times a day.
 (The data itself is entirely fake and meaningless, as a brief inspection will confirm.)

 Each project team will be given read-only access credentials to this database.
 The full ERD for the database is detailed [here](https://dbdiagram.io/d/6332fecf7b3d2034ffcaaa92).